jmhammond/mathsquirrel.com/content/posts/2024/02/graduate-student-enrollment-post/index.md

 And I am obviously troubled that the University suggests that we faculty are part of the problem.

-Some faculty were part of the problem.
-They're no longer part of the University.

 It was deeply irresponsible to admit those students, especially as they did not have the formal backgrounds necessary to complete the coursework to which they applied.

 Could we have done better?
 Sure!
+Here's some ideas:
-We see they don't have background and offer them conditional acceptance pending completion of some undergraduate courses.
-We could give them training on academic dishonesty and the importance of academic integrity in American higher education.
+- We see they don't have background and offer them conditional acceptance pending completion of some undergraduate courses.
+- We could give them training on academic dishonesty and the importance of academic integrity in American higher education.
 We could also ensure that we have the faculty to teach the courses before admitting so many students.

 Some of these problems are being solved...
 CS is no longer allowed to admit 900 students.
 I think it's something like 120 now.
+The office of Student Conduct and Community Standards does academic integrity training for incoming students.
 And our math department has now had training and guidance around holding office hours with several students in the main math office to avoid bullying.
 It's awful we need this guidance... but needs must.

 But we mustn't turn on the enrollment faucet without carefully considering the academic preparation of who we're admitting.
 We need to go slowly and vet candidates.
 Graduate school is hard... but that's good.
 A masters' degree is not a sheet of paper you can buy with dollars and dishonesty.